gapolinario/gapolinario.github.io/_posts/older_posts.markdown

 <p class="code">
-" Set the type for the file type and override if file type <br>
-" already has detected <br>
-au BufRead,BufNewFile *.gp set filetype=gnuplot <br>
+" Set the type for the file type and override if file type " already has detected au BufRead,BufNewFile *.gp set filetype=gnuplot